-Warning SemesterStudents who are not meeting the Qualitative and/or Quantitative standards at the end of a term are automatically given one (1) Warning semester.
+Warning SemesterStudents who are not meeting the Qualitative and/or Quantitative standards at the end of a term are automatically given one (1) Warning semester if it is mathematically possible to get back into good standing within one semester.
 During the Warning semester, students are allowed to receive federal and state aid.
 Students must be fully in compliance with all components by the end of the Warning semester to regain eligibility and receive funds for future semesters.
 Only two (2) Warning semesters are allowed for a student’s entire degree program at CCGA.
 Furthermore, the Warning semester allowance is not applicableto the Time Frame standard.
 All students on Financial Aid SAP Warning will be notified by campus email and must sign an acknowledgment form before aid will disburse for the next semester.

 Denial/Loss of Eligibility (Financial Aid Suspension)Students who are not meeting the minimum Qualitative and/or Quantitative standards at the end of a term review AND have received aid during a Warning semester will lose their eligibility for the upcoming and future terms.
 Students who are not meeting the maximum Time Frame standard at the end of a term review will immediately, without a Warning semester, become ineligible for aid.